nobl/ioBroker.senec/docs/en/README.md

 * Senec Business V2 3ph / Lithium
 * ADS Tec
 * OEM LG
-* Solarinvert Storage 10.0 / Blei,
+* Solarinvert Storage 10.0 / Blei

+## Disclaimer
+**All product and company names or logos are trademarks™ or registered® trademarks of their respective holders.
+Use of them does not imply any affiliation with or endorsement by them or any associated subsidiaries!
+This personal project is maintained in spare time and has no business goal.**

 ## Installation
 You is facilitated via the ioBroker web interface and the configuration will auto-open once installation is completed.